CACREP Accreditation

 of Psychological Science and Counseling: M.S. in Counseling, Clinical Mental Health

-All students who graduate within 18-months of the program receiving accreditation
+All students who graduate within 18 months of the program receiving accreditation

-from a CACREP accredited program.
+a CACREP-accredited program.

 Mission